HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 We need to regularly benchmark the system's performance, especially focusing on the speed and resource usage of the encryption and decryption processes and the WeChat hook's impact for the overall app.

-We need to perform continuous security assessments, leveraging both automated tools and manual inspection techniques, to identify and check if there is any security issues promptly.
+We need to perform continuous security assessments.
+We plan to use both automated tools and manual inspection techniques, to identify and check if there is any security issues.

 ### Documentation and Support